JonasSC/SuMPF/documentation/tutorials/harmonics.rst

 Rather than being a function, it requires instantiating the :class:`~sumpf.MergeSignals` class and calling its :meth:`~sumpf.MergeSignals.output` method.
 This is due to a :ref:`design decision<concepts>` in *SuMPF*, that all functionalities, that do not fit in the data container classes, are implemented in classes for signal processing blocks, that can be connected to form complex signal processing networks, in which value changes are automatically propagated.

-Thanks to the :func:`zip` function, plotting the merged signal is mildly more convenient, than plotting the individual harmonics before.
+Thanks to the :func:`zip` function, plotting the merged signal is a bit more convenient, than plotting the individual harmonics before.

 >>> for channel, label in zip(harmonics.channels(), harmonics.labels()):   # doctest: +SKIP
 ...     pyplot.plot(harmonics.time_samples(), channel, label=label)        # doctest: +SKIP